 Art Directors

-Art directors who bridge millennia of Chinese visual culture with newest production facilities for the world's second-largest film market.
+Art directors who join thousands of years of Chinese visual culture with the newest studios for the world's second-largest film market.

-Here is how this works in practice.
-An art director shapes the complete look of a film or television production, translating a director's vision into tangible environments.
-China presents an unparalleled visual scope — from the Forbidden City's imperial splendour and the hutong alleyways of Beijing to the Art Deco grandeur of Shanghai's Bund, the karst mountain landscapes of Zhangjiajie, and the futuristic skylines of Shenzhen and Guangzhou.
+An art director shapes the whole look of a film or TV production and turns a director's vision into real environments.
+China offers a visual scope like no other.
+It runs from the Forbidden City's imperial grandeur and the hutong alleyways of Beijing to the Art Deco of Shanghai's Bund, the karst mountains of Zhangjiajie, and the futuristic skylines of Shenzhen and Guangzhou.

-Here is the short of it.
 We connect you with art directors who know China's complex production scene.
-With Hengdian World Studios — the world's largest film studio complex featuring over 130 stages — Qingdao Oriental Movie Metropolis with its advanced underwater tank and 40 stages, and regional production subsidies across many provinces, our network helps global shoots handle China's vast creative resources and regulatory needs.
+Hengdian World Studios is the world's largest film studio complex, with over 130 stages.
+Qingdao Oriental Movie Metropolis adds an advanced underwater tank and 40 stages, and regional subsidies span many provinces.
+Our network helps global shoots tap China's vast creative resources and meet its rules.

 ACT 01